CRRC Massachusetts: Contracts and delays

-In March 2017, the company was awarded a contract to build 45 train cars for SEPTA at the cost of $137.5 million, with the cars expected to arrive in Philadelphia in 2019.
+In March 2017, the company was awarded a $137.5 million contract to build 45 train cars for SEPTA, with the cars expected to arrive in Philadelphia in 2019.
 A month later, they had won a contract to build the HR4000 series cars for the Los Angeles Metro Rail, and deliver the entire base order of 64 subway cars by September 2021.

 On July 2, 2019, SEPTA and CRRC agreed to a six-month extension on the delivery deadline for the 45 Springfield-built double-decker commuter rail cars.
 A few weeks later, Congress banned federal funding for new railcars for practically all Chinese-made buses and trains, citing connections with the People's Liberation Army.
 However, funding from other sources is still allowed, but it is rare for this to happen.

 Some delays had been found in the factory, but there was work to improve the situation as of early 2022.
 However, quality control issues still have surfaced.
-Federal transportation officials visited the Springfield facility in March 2023, as part of its "scheduled review” compliance with the Buy America provision in place.
+Federal transportation officials visited the Springfield facility in March 2023 as part of its "scheduled review" of compliance with the Buy America provision.

-In December 2022, the MBTA accused the CRRC MA of abandoning their core values after a MBTA engineer conducted a recent inspection and found failures in a power cable, consequently pulling nine Springfield-built Orange Line cars from service.
+In December 2022, the MBTA accused the CRRC MA of abandoning its core values after an MBTA engineer inspected a power cable and found failures, prompting the MBTA to pull nine Springfield-built Orange Line cars from service.

-CRRC MA notified MBTA officials in January 2023 they would not be able to deliver the remaining Orange and Red Line railcars by December 2023 and September 2026, respectively.
+CRRC MA notified MBTA officials in January 2023 that they would not be able to deliver the remaining Orange and Red Line railcars by December 2023 and September 2026, respectively.

 In August 2023, Los Angeles Metro received its first trainset of the 64-car order.
 The second MBTA Red Line trainset entered service in January 2024, a few years after the first had entered operation in December 2020.

-In late March of 2024, the state of Massachusetts and CRRC officials agreed to extend the company's deadline to deliver a total of 404 railway cars from the long-missed due dates of January 2022 and September 2023, until 2029.
-The state also agreed to increase the cost of the contract by $148 million to over $1 billion.
+In late March 2024, the state of Massachusetts and CRRC officials agreed to extend the company's deadline to deliver a total of 404 railway cars, originally due in January 2022 and September 2023, until 2029.
+The state also agreed to increase the contract cost by $148 million, bringing it to over $1 billion.
 With SEPTA not receiving a single car due to delays, it had announced it would terminate the contract for cause.

+As of 30 December 2025, CRRC MA has closed the 152-car order for the MBTA's Orange Line, and is continuing to produce the Red Line cars, with 58 out of the 252 cars being delivered.
+For LA Metro, 40 out of the 64 cars have been delivered with a final delivery date of 2027.